faranalytics/socketnaut/README.md

 ### *An instance of Hello World!* <sup><sup>(example)</sup></sup>

-This is a complete and simple Socketnaut Service that responds with the text "Hello World!".  **You're looking at an ordinary Node.js web application** except that a `ServiceProxy` instance is created in the `index.js` module and a `ServiceAgent` instance is created in the scaled module (i.e., `http_server.js`) - that is all it takes to scall this web application.
+This is a complete and simple Socketnaut Service that responds with the text "Hello World!".  **You're looking at an ordinary Node.js web application** except that a `ServiceProxy` instance is created in the `index.js` module and a `ServiceAgent` instance is created in the scaled module (i.e., `http_server.js`) - *that is all it takes to scale this web application*.
 Please see the [Hello World example](https://github.com/faranalytics/socketnaut/tree/main/examples/hello_world) for a working implementation.

 `index.js`
 ```js